comic-manga-ebook/ecmb_builder/README.md

   ![Install](docs/python_install.png)
 - download and install Git [https://git-scm.com/downloads](https://git-scm.com/downloads)<br/>
   Here is a little guide how to install and open git console: [https://www.youtube.com/watch?v=lKYtK-DS0MY](https://www.youtube.com/watch?v=lKYtK-DS0MY)
-- create an empty folder on your harddisk (eg. "comic_manga") and open it
+- create an empty folder on your hard disk (e.g. "comic_manga") and open it
 - download or clone the repository and save the contents to a subfolder "ecmb_builder"
 - open the git-console with right-click (like you learned in the video) and then type or copy the commands to the console and press `[ENTER]` after each command:
     - `mkdir source_dir`